ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-mysql.md

 -   `password` — User password.

 **Engine Settings**
--   `max_rows_in_buffer` — Max rows that data is allowed to cache in memory(for single table and the cache data unable to query). when rows is exceeded, the data will be materialized.
+-   `max_rows_in_buffer` — Maximum number of rows allowed to be cached in memory for a single table.
+When this number is exceeded, the data is materialized.
 Default: `65505`.
--   `max_bytes_in_buffer` —  Max bytes that data is allowed to cache in memory(for single table and the cache data unable to query). when rows is exceeded, the data will be materialized.
+-   `max_bytes_in_buffer` —  Maximum number of bytes allowed to be cached in memory for a single table.
+When this number is exceeded, the data is materialized.
 Default: `1048576`.
--   `max_rows_in_buffers` — Max rows that data is allowed to cache in memory(for database and the cache data unable to query). when rows is exceeded, the data will be materialized.
+-   `max_rows_in_buffers` — Maximum number of rows allowed to be cached in memory for the whole database.
+When this number is exceeded, the data is materialized.
 Default: `65505`.
--   `max_bytes_in_buffers` — Max bytes that data is allowed to cache in memory(for database and the cache data unable to query). when rows is exceeded, the data will be materialized.
+-   `max_bytes_in_buffers` — Maximum number of bytes allowed to be cached in memory for the whole database.
+When this number is exceeded, the data is materialized.
 Default: `1048576`.
--   `max_flush_data_time` — Max milliseconds that data is allowed to cache in memory(for database and the cache data unable to query). when this time is exceeded, the data will be materialized.
+-   `max_flush_data_time` — Maximum number of seconds that data is allowed to be in cache for the whole database.
+When this number is exceeded, the data is materialized.
 Default: `1000`.
--   `max_wait_time_when_mysql_unavailable` — Retry interval when MySQL is not available (milliseconds).
-Negative value disable retry.
+-   `max_wait_time_when_mysql_unavailable` — A retry interval in milliseconds if MySQL is not available.
+A negative value disables retries.
 Default: `1000`.
--   `allows_query_when_mysql_lost` — Allow query materialized table when mysql is lost.
+-   `allows_query_when_mysql_lost` — Whether to query materialized table if MySQL is not available.
 Default: `0` (`false`).
 ```
 CREATE DATABASE mysql ENGINE = MaterializedMySQL('localhost:3306', 'db', 'user', '***')
      SETTINGS